 2. Get a Certificate from a Valid Authority

 There’s no excuse to use a self-signed certificate these days.
-If cost is the only factor, you can get a free certificate from Let’s Encrypt.
-Since it’s a valid authority, every browser will recognize your certificate’s validity:
+If cost is the only factor, you can get free certificates from providers like Let’s Encrypt that are recognized by popular browsers.

 3. Renew Your SSL Certificate

-SSL certificates need to be renewed every so often for security purposes.
-The renewal process verifies your domain’s ‘identity’, and without it, certificates would lose some of their validity.
+Many SSL certificates need to be renewed every so often for security purposes.
+The renewal process verifies your domain’s identity, and without it, certificates would lose some of their validity.
 You don’t have to renew the free SSL security available to Kinsta customers through Cloudflare, but custom SSL certificates will have an expiration date.

 When the term is up, you’ll need to renew your certificate manually if your web host doesn’t handle that for you.
-In any case, Let’s Encrypt will contact you when your certificate is about to expire, so you can renew it ahead of time.
 Depending on which web host you use, however, you might not get access to renewal options through your control panel.

 Once you renew your SSL certificate, try loading your website again to see if the NET::ERR_CERT_AUTHORITY_INVALID error persists.